 Blockchains get their most significant positive features by being purposefully segregated from external systems.
 However, off-chain data cannot be accessed by blockchains or smart contracts directly, and these need such data to perform any contractual agreement between any party on the blockchain itself.

-A blockchain needs an additional piece of infrastructure, an Oracle, to connect the blockchain to the off-chain services in a secure manner.
-A blockchain Oracle is a safe piece of middleware that makes it easier for blockchains to communicate with any off-chain system, such as data providers, online APIs, business backends, cloud providers, IoT devices, e-signatures, payment systems, other blockchains, and more.
+A blockchain needs an additional piece of infrastructure, an oracle, to connect the blockchain to the off-chain services in a secure manner.
+A blockchain oracle is a safe piece of middleware that makes it easier for blockchains to communicate with any off-chain system, such as data providers, online APIs, business backends, cloud providers, IoT devices, e-signatures, payment systems, other blockchains, and more.
 This is, a blockchain Oracle is the element that links the blockchain to the external system, making it possible for smart contracts to operate on the basis of inputs and outputs from the real world.

-The Oracle system must work concurrently on and off the blockchain in order to perform these tasks.
+The oracle system must work concurrently on and off the blockchain in order to perform these tasks.
 The on-chain component is used to connect to the blockchain to listen for requests, broadcast messages, submit proofs, extract blockchain data, and perhaps even carry out computation on the blockchain.
 The off-chain component is used to execute requests, retrieve and prepare external data, transport blockchain data to other systems, and carry out off-chain computation for improved smart contract scalability, privacy, security, and other features.

-Types of Blockchain Oracles¶
+Types of blockchain oracles¶

-Blockchain Oracles may be categorized based on the following characteristics:
+Blockchain oracles may be categorized based on the following characteristics:

 - Data source: does the data come from hardware or software as its source?

 - Information direction: is the flow of data going inward or outward?

 - Trust: are these oracles decentralized or centralized?

 Given this, we can identify the following types of oracles: